Polymer/polymer/README.md

   1. Create a class that extends `PolymerElement`.
   1. Implement a static `properties` getter that describes the element's public property/attribute API (these automatically become observed attributes).
-  1. Then implement a `template` getter that reutrns an `HTMLTemplateElement` describing the element's rendering, including encapsulated styling and any property bindings.
+  1. Then implement a `template` getter that returns an `HTMLTemplateElement` describing the element's rendering, including encapsulated styling and any property bindings.

 ```html
   <script src="node_modules/@webcomponents/webcomponents-loader.js"></script>